14 stunning places to go in Monaco (2026 travel guide)

-Monaco’s a pretty unique destination – an independent nation ruled by the Grimaldi family since 1297, it’s prime minister is appointed by it’s monarch in consultation with France.
-It’s the world’s second smallest state after Vatican City; the most densely populated; the third richest by capita; and 30% of its population are millionaires.
+Monaco is tiny (just over 2 km²), but there’s a lot going on for such a small place: royal history, odd political arrangements, and some eye-watering levels of wealth.
+It’s been ruled by the Grimaldi family since 1297; it’s the world’s second smallest country after Vatican City; the most densely populated; the third richest by capita; and 30% of its population are millionaires.

 How long should you stay in Monaco?